In a holistic healing process...

 Binary Thinking: Categorizing people into "victims" and "villains" or "anxious" and "avoidant" without room for nuance.

 Pop psychology provides people with a vocabulary that can be used to shut down healthy conflict.
 For example, someone might label a partner’s disagreement as "gaslighting" or "narcissism" to avoid taking accountability for their own actions.
-This flattens human relationships, turning standard interpersonal friction into a series of clinical pathologies/diagnoses.
+This flattens human relationships, reducing standard interpersonal friction to a series of clinical diagnoses.

 It tends to label everyday emotions, like sadness, shyness, or occasional procrastination, as symptoms of a disorder.
 This leads to unnecessary self-diagnosis.
 When everyone thinks they have a clinical condition because of a 30-second TikTok, it dilutes the urgency and resources available for those living with severe, debilitating mental illnesses.